hbivnm/hbivnm-tf2-config/README.md

 - NVIDIA 1080TI
 - 48gb RAM @ 3600MHz
 - Windows 10
-- TF2 installed on an SSD
+- TF2 installed on an M.2 NVMe SSD

 Comments about certain commands within my cfg file might not be accurate for YOU and it could be worth experimenting on your own with my config as a foundation for your own future config :)